Request for Applications 2021

 - Awardees are expected to participate in all UF CAMPAS seminars and career development activities.

 - Awardees must be able to complete the pilot research in the proposed time.

-- Awardees must comply with all IRB policies.
-Applicants whose proposals will require IRB approval should demonstrate they have taken preliminary steps to prepare submissions, so minimal time will be lost in securing approval.
-Funding cannot be released until IRB approvals are in place.
+- Awardees must comply with IRB, UF, NIH, and other applicable policies and regulations.
+Awardee projects involving human subject research must receive IRB and NIH approval before funds can be released and human subject research activities can begin.
+Applicants whose proposals will require IRB approval should demonstrate that they have taken preliminary steps to prepare submissions to avoid delays in securing approval.
+Funding cannot be released until appropriate approvals are in place.

 - Awardees must submit progress reports for the project every 6 months after the notice of award is received.